The UCS Science Protection Project

-Political interference in science becomes more likely when administration officials come from regulated industry or are hostile to the agencies they lead.
-Already, agencies have canceled scientific meetings, disbanded scientific advisory committees, fired scientific advisors, delayed the implementation of countless science-based rules, and targeted critical scientific research for defunding.
+Agencies have limited how science informs policy decisions, disbanded scientific advisory committees, fired scientific advisors, delayed the implementation of science-based rules, censored research, and clamped down on scientists’ ability to publicly communicate their work.
 Other actions have created a culture of fear in many federal science agencies.
 Left unchecked, the problem will only get worse.

 When principles of scientific integrity are not upheld, our nation’s ability to respond to complex challenges to public health, the environment, and national security are compromised.
 Further, the loss of scientific integrity betrays public trust in government and undermines the democratic principles upon which this nation was founded.

 For more than a decade, the Union of Concerned Scientists has worked directly with scientists and their supporters to raise the political price of manipulating, suppressing, and distorting science.
 We rely on federal employees to speak truth to power and report political interference in their work and violations of the law.
 Our reach extends across dozens of federal agencies and departments, protecting experts on any issue where science touches policy.

 We anonymously survey government scientists to measure the level of political interference in their work, and educate them about their rights and responsibilities.
 We provide sources for journalists and case studies for members of Congress who promote legislation to protect the integrity of science.
 We are experienced in obtaining and handling sensitive documents and bringing them to the public and th